SuperOfficeDocs/superoffice-docs/docs/apps/includes/def-app-credentials.md

-Applications have 2 unique identifiers: `ApplicationIdentifier` (client ID) and `ApplicationToken` (client secret).
+Applications have 2 unique identifiers: client ID (`ApplicationIdentifier`) and client secret (`ApplicationToken`) .
 The latter is considered a password and must be stored as such.